WolvenKit/WolvenKit/README.md

    1. Get the latest release here: https://github.com/WolvenKit/Wolvenkit/releases/latest.

 2. **Launch the installer.**
-   1. Double click on the .exe to start the installation procedure.
-The program will take care of the rest.
+   1. Double click on the .exe to start the installation procedure and the program will take care of the rest.

 <div id="building">&zwnj;</div>
 <h3 align="center">Build WolvenKit</h3>